Skip to content

 Somatically: Tension, digestive discomfort, accelerated heart rate, or shallow breathing -- symptoms tied to the body's stress response and interoceptive awareness.
 This is your nervous system remembering what it felt like to be unsafe.
 Those current underlying and subconscious beliefs do not reflect present reality, but the feelings are very real.

-Somatic Therapy Miami: Healing Through the Body
+Somatic-Informed Healing in Miami: Through the Body

 These trauma therapy Miami Beach approaches allow individuals to rewrite the old story: from "something is wrong with me" to "I am safe, worthy, and whole."